China urges Myanmar junta to hold talks with opponents

-BEIJING (AFP) - China's foreign minister called for Myanmar's junta to hold talks with its opponents on Sunday (July 3) during his first visit to the country since the 2021 coup that plunged it into turmoil.
+BEIJING • China's foreign minister called for Myanmar's junta to hold talks with its opponents yesterday during his first visit to the country since the 2021 coup that plunged it into turmoil.

 Beijing is one of the Myanmar military's few international allies, supplying arms and refusing to label the power grab that ousted Aung San Suu Kyi's government a coup.

-Foreign Minister Wang Yi said China expects all parties in Myanmar to "adhere to rational consultation" and "strive to achieve political reconciliation".
+Foreign Minister Wang Yi said that as Myanmar's largest neighbouring country, China expects Myanmar to achieve political and social stability, improvement of people's livelihood, and national development and revitalisation.

-Mr Wang also told counterpart Wunna Maung Lwin that "China sincerely hopes that Myanmar will be politically and socially stable", according to a statement on the foreign ministry's website.
+China also hopes Myanmar could realise political reconciliation and lasting peace and stability through consultations within the constitutional and legal framework, he added.

+The two sides also discussed China-Asean cooperation, with Mr Wang saying that the Chinese side looks forward to working with Asean to build a peaceful, secure and prosperous home together.

 In Beijing's highest-profile visit to Myanmar since the coup, Mr Wang is attending a foreign ministers' meeting with representatives from Cambodia, Thailand, Laos, and Vietnam attending.